seblefevre/testerman/docs/plugins/index.rst

 Tools Probes
 ~~~~~~~~~~~~

+These probes are mainly useful to interfact with a SUT at high-level.
+They are mainly convenience tools to develop the glue between several
+domain testing, and are meant to integrate usual actions associated
+with testing: connecting to remote machines, checking files, running
+commands, changing configuration files, checking an SQL database, etc.

 -  ProbeSsh, a probe to execute non-interactive commands remotely
    through SSH, ProbeExec to execute them locally, ProbeExecInteractive